ossf/tac/project_stages.md

 * Bi-annual updates to the TAC on technical vision and progress on vision
 * Maintain a diversified contributor base (i.e. not a single-vendor project)
-* Provides project updates to OpenSSF Marketing WG as requested
+* Provides project updates to OpenSSF Marketing Committee as requested

 #### Project Support
 * Receives guidance on technical direction from TAC